Dev-Pledge/AllMicroServicesDev/README.md

 # Run All Dev Pledge Micro Services here

-## Clone all the relevant repos.
+## Pull all the relevant repos into your own project directory system that you use for everyday development.

 https://github.com/Dev-Pledge/Sentry

-* Set Sentry Up First So it can be used by other docker projects - just follow the readme
+* Set Sentry up first so it can be used by other docker projects - just follow the READ ME...
+* Once its setup bring the containers down and carry on with the install of the rest of the repos

 https://github.com/Dev-Pledge/Nginx